constabulary/getgb.io/content/docs/project.md

 % <b>bin/hello</b>
 Hello gb</pre>

-## Creating a source control repository
+## Place your project into a source control repository

 Now that you've created a gb project, you should share that project with others by check the entire contents of `$PROJECT` into the source control of your choosing.
 This includes any source you have copied from other projects into your `$PROJECT/vendor/src/` directory.